isomerpages/nrf-psta/index.md

       background: /images/Hero Background/psta-web-hero-constellation-1920x1006px.jpg
   - infobar:
       title: The Science & Technology Changemakers
-      description: The President's Science and Technology Awards (PSTA) are the highest honours bestowed on  outstanding research scientists and engineers in Singapore... ...
+      description: Over the past 15 years, the President's Science and Technology Awards (PSTA) has honoured more than 60 men and women for their spirit of innovation. ... ... ...
       button: nominate now
       url: /nominate-now/
   - infopic: